lesbg/ansible/README.md

 Ansible scripts for LES Loueizeh

-Any secured files must be added to .gitignore
+Any private files must be put in the directory ../private with a relative soft link to them in this repository.